wazuh/wazuh-documentation/source/user-manual/manager/alert-threshold.rst

     </alerts>
   </ossec_config>

-This will set to level 6 the minimum severity level for alerts to be stored to alerts.log and/or alerts.json.
+This will set the minimum severity level that will trigger alerts that will be stored in the ``alerts.log`` and/or the ``alerts.json`` file(s).

-When you change any value on ``ossec.conf`` file, you need to restart the service to enabling previously changed values.
+When any value is changed in the ``ossec.conf`` file, the service must be restarted before the changes will take effect.

 a.
 For Systemd: